Newsletter No. 030

 a) Natural Person

-The calculation of the withholding tax due by a natural person can be divided in three different steps.
+The calculation of the withholding tax to be withheld from the payment and due by a natural person can be divided in three different steps.

 First: To calculate the yearly net assessable income derived from the sale of property by using the following formula: